kaaproject/kaa-rfcs/0016/README.md

             "type":"long",
             "default":0,
             "doc":"Amount of milliseconds (since the timestamp) until the message expires.
 Value of 0 is reserved to indicate no expiration."
         },
         {
+            "name":"tokenId",
+            "type":[
+                "string",
+                "null"
+            ],
+            "doc":"ID of the resolved token.
+May be null in case token is not found."
+        },
+        {
             "name":"endpointId",